 With Engine Yard:

-- We create ‘Application Stacks’ which are prebuilt container images to suit most common application patterns.
+- We create ‘Application Stacks’ which are prebuilt container images to suit the most common application patterns.

 - Based on the code in your repositories, many times, Engine Yard is able to recommend suitable Application Stacks for your application.